goenning/goenning/_posts/2016-01-25-how-to-achieve-100-code-coverage-when-using-typescript.md

 tags: [typescript, istambul, code-coverage]
 ---

-An implication of using transpile-to-javascript languages is that the compiler may emit some code that you did no expect.
+An implication of using transpile-to-javascript languages is that the compiler may emit some code that you did not expect.
 TypeScript does it for what he calls helper functions.
 These functions are emitted on each of the compiled files that need them.
 The same function, over and over again.

-When your goal is to have 100% code-coverage, you `will` need to test these functions as well, even if you didn't code.
-Because, in fact, your SUT (System Under Test) is your JavaScript transpiled code, not your TypeScript source code.
+When your goal is to have 100% code-coverage, you `will` need to test these functions as well, even if you didn't code it, because your SUT (System Under Test) is your JavaScript transpiled code, not your TypeScript source code.

 But how do you test every single branch of these functions?

 You sure can, but you'll need to code a lot more than usual.
 That probably means you'll end up with some useless tests just to get to 100% coverage.
 That's not what we want, correct?

 ## Example of some helpers functions

-When using the awesome [async/await feature](http://blogs.msdn.com/b/typescript/archive/2015/11/03/what-about-async-await.aspx) of TypeScript the compiler will emit a function named `__awaiter`.
+When using the awesome [async/await feature](http://blogs.msdn.com/b/typescript/archive/2015/11/03/what-about-async-await.aspx) of TypeScript the compiler will emit a function named `__awaiter` on top of the JavaScript file.
 The function currently looks like this.

 ```javascript
 var __awaiter = (this && this.__awaiter) || function (thisArg, _arguments, Promise, generator) {